B-1 Predoctoral Training in a Hospital Setting (1973, revised 1992, 2016)

 It is the position of the American Student Dental Association that dental students should recognize their legal and ethical responsibilities regarding the early detection and reporting of child, spousal, or elder abuse cases, and that ASDA strongly supports the incorporation of domestic abuse recognition courses in the existing curriculum.

-The American Student Dental Association encourages all U.S. CODA-accredited dental schools to adopt extramural clinical rotations in underserved areas as part of their tuition based curriculum.
+The American Student Dental Association encourages all U.S. CODA-accredited dental schools to adopt extramural clinical rotations in underserved areas as part of their curriculum.

 B-8 Dental Outreach Programs (2010, revised 2011, 2012)